 While it may sound like a short, reckless redhead, tomato bushy stunt is a viral disease of tomatoes.
-The strange thing is, we don’t yet know where it comes from or how it gets to our tomato plants.
+But no one knows where it comes from or how it gets to our tomato plants.

 Tomato bushy stunt host plants

-First identified in tomatoes in 1935, this is not an economically significant disease, but it can cause problems in your home garden if it gets established.
-Apples, artichokes, cherries, grapes, hops, sweet peppers, chili peppers, eggplant, and tulips can also become infected, and the virus can cause severe leaf dieback of many lettuce varieties.
+First identified in tomatoes in 1935, this is not an economically significant disease but can cause problems in your home garden if it gets established.
+Apples, artichokes, cherries, grapes, hops, sweet peppers, chili peppers, and eggplant can also come down with tomato bushy stunt.
+The virus can cause severe leaf dieback in many lettuce varieties.

 Tomato bushy stunt symptoms

-Plants infected with the tomato bushy stunt virus have smaller than normal leaves which are cupped and curled downward.
+Plants infected with the tomato bushy stunt virus have smaller, cupped leaves that curl downward.
 New leaves are crinkled and twisted, with dead tips.
-Infected plants produce more lateral shoots, creating the bushier, though often stunted appearance.
+Infected plants produce more lateral shoots, creating a bushier, stunted plant.
 Lower leaves may have a purplish tinge and tend to be chlorotic.
 Tomato bushy stunt causes a significant reduction in fruit production.
-The fruit that is produced, well, let's just say it doesn't look very appetizing.
+The fruit that does reach maturity, well, let's just say it doesn't look very appetizing.

 Preventing tomato bushy stunt

-Since damaged roots create a point of entry for this and other diseases, avoid digging once plants are established.
+Since damaged roots create a point of entry for this and other diseases, avoid digging around established plants.
 Instead, feed plants by top dressing and banding, and disinfect tools regularly.

-Once the virus is present in the soil, it is suggested that long crop rotations, of 4 or more years, are suggested.
-Infected plants should be removed and tossed in the trash.
+Once the virus is present in the soil, crop rotations of four or more years may break this disease triangle.
+Remove infected plants and toss them in the trash.

 You can grow a surprising amount of food in your own yard.
 Ask me how!